The Dead

 and she asked me if I heard what the ravens said.

-I told her to close her ears to words without any sense
+I told her to close her ears to words without any

 And she asked me in panic why I smelled of incense,